wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_miner_changeTargetGasLimit.md

 ---
-title: etc:miner_changeTargetGasLimit \[POST\] {disallowed}
+title: etc:miner_changeTargetGasLimit  {disallowed} - Ethereum Classic
-description: Updates the target gas limit set using the --target-gas-limit commandline option.
+description: Example code for the etc:miner_changeTargetGasLimit  {disallowed} json-rpc method. Сomplete guide on how to use etc:miner_changeTargetGasLimit  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters